cancerevo/website/content/home/research.md

  css_class = ""
 +++

-Advances in genomic and computational technologies are revolutionizing our understanding of cancer biology.
+Advances in genomic and computational technologies are revolutionizing the study of cancer biology.
 We believe these advances will ‘make sense only in the light of evolution.’

-Specifically, we believe that evolutionary theory can help us understand the most enigmatic aspects of tumor biology.
+Specifically, we believe that evolutionary theory can help answer some of the most enigmatic aspects of tumor biology, including:

-For example, why do most tumors never progress to malignancy?
-Why are mutations that drive growth in one tumor maladaptive in another?
+* Why do most tumors never progress to malignancy?

+* Why are mutations that drive growth in one tumor maladaptive in another?

-Similarly, why do particular combinations of mutations drive carcinogenesis, while other combinations fail?
+* Similarly, why do particular combinations of mutations drive carcinogenesis, while others fail?

-And why do most other ‘passenger’ mutations appear to be unaffected by natural selection?
+* Why do most other ‘passenger’ mutations appear to be unaffected by natural selection?

+To answer these questions, our lab pursues an interdisciplinary and inter-laboratory approach that combines experiment and theory with the development of new technologies.

-Our lab pursues an interdisciplinary and inter-laboratory approach to leverage our collective talents to combine new technologies, theories, and experimental approaches.
+# Our lab pursues an interdisciplinary and inter-laboratory approach to leverage our collective talents to combine new technologies, theories, and experimental approaches.